axkibe/plotle/README.md

 With Meshcraft you can organize your notes/presentations/texts in a mesh using your browser.

 The live site at http://meshcraft.net/ is currently running version 0.1.
+The live site at http://meshcraft.net:8833 is currently running the next version in development.

 Meshcraft tries to be compatible with all major browsers.
 However, Chrome/Chromium performs best.